 At Berg Plummer Johnson & Raval, LLP our objective is to help employers and employees solve workplace problems quickly and cost-effectively.
 We are recognized as a smart and powerful team of legal professionals committed to achieving the best outcomes possible for our clients.
 When you work with our firm, a labor or employment attorney will carefully review your situation to identify all legal avenues that may be available to you.
 We will work one-on-one with you to evaluate each option so that you can choose the path that is best aligned with your individual goals and objectives.

-In many cases, our lawyers are able to successfully resolve employment-related conflicts and disputes well before they enter the courtroom.
+In many cases, our Houston labor and employment law attorneys are able to successfully resolve employment-related conflicts and disputes well before they enter the courtroom.
 We are savvy negotiators capable of getting our clients the results they are looking for even in the most challenging situations.
 Our team is also highly experienced in using alternative dispute resolution (ADR) methods to resolve all types of workplace conflicts and disputes.
 This means that regardless of whether your case involves a discrimination claim, a disagreement involving a non-compete arrangement, wrongful termination or any other employment-related matter, you can be confident that we will diligently protect your interests throughout the course of the proceedings.

 When an employment dispute cannot be settled at the negotiation table or in mediation or arbitration, we are fully prepared to see the case through trial and any appeals that may follow.
 Our lawyers are advanced trial attorneys who provide top-level representation in every case that we take on.
 Additionally, because the attorneys in our practice represent both employers and employees, we understand where both sides are coming from and can anticipate and counteract the legal strategies opposing counsel is likely to use before a judge or jury.

-Contact a Labor or Employment Attorney to Discuss Your Employment Law Matters
+Contact a Houston Labor and Employment Law Attorney to Discuss Your Employment Law Matters

 At Berg Plummer Johnson & Raval, LLP we offer comprehensive legal services and unique fee arrangements tailored to our clients’ individual needs and circumstances.
-Call our experienced labor and employment attorneys today to schedule a consultation.
+Call our experienced labor and employment attorneys today at 713-526-0200 or contact us online to schedule a consultation.